Hazardous substances are used throughout the region for many purposes.

 Find out more about contaminated sites in the Waikato region.

-Find out about how hazardous substances are managed and regulated nationally by Environmental Protection Authority (EPA).
+Find out about how hazardous substances are managed and regulated nationally by Environmental Protection Authority (external link) (EPA).

-Find out about the Hazardous Substances Toolbox - a multi-media package from the EPA to help employers who own or manage small industrial businesses work safely with hazardous substances.
+Find out about the Hazardous Substances Toolbox (external link) - a multi-media package from the EPA to help employers who own or manage small industrial businesses work safely with hazardous substances.

-Check out the Department of Labour's website for important workplace safety and health information, laws and regulations.
+Check out the Department of Labour's website (external link) for important workplace safety and health information, laws and regulations.

-The USA’s Agency for Toxic Substances and Disease Registry has lots of information on various hazardous substances and their health effects.
+The USA’s Agency for Toxic Substances and Disease Registry (external link) has lots of information on various hazardous substances and their health effects.